PERM audit Archives - VisaNation Law Group

 PERM Labor Certification Transfer of Employment | Changing Jobs During the PERM Process

 The first step along the road to most employment-based green cards is to get a PERM Labor Certification.
 However, throughout the immigration process, other offers may arise that work better for your situation.
-This is why we often get the question: can I get a PERM Labor Certification transfer and change my job during the…
+This is why we often get the question: Can I get a PERM Labor Certification transfer and change my job during the…

 • cover photo Top Reasons for L1 Visa Denials (1)